Skip To Main Content

 This law encouraged the building of more and sturdier school buildings.
 Brick replaced the log cabin school, and the number of schools in Washington Township increased to nine.
 They were called district schools.

 Today, Centerville City Schools serve more than 8,000 students, offering a variety of educational programs to a diverse student population.
-The district operates two primary schools (preschool through first grade), six elementary schools (grades 2-5), three middle schools (grades 6-8), one high school and the School of Possibilities.
+The district operates two primary schools (grades PreK-1), six elementary schools (grades 2-5), three middle schools (grades 6-8), one high school, and the School of Possibilities.

 Image of four students in first CHS graduating class